duckafire/TinyLibrary/Collection/!lua/README.md

 # Does the Tic80 have support for external libraries?
-If you have ever tried to access a library file in Tic80, using, for example, "require" (in LUA), you must have received a huge error and thought that Tic80 does not support the use of external libraries, but that is not the case.
+If you have ever tried to access a library file in Tic80, using, for example, `require` (in LUA), you must have received a huge error and thought that Tic80 does not support the use of external libraries, but that is not the case.